The U.S. is embarking on a new effort to attract more foreign investment to boost the sluggishly advancing American economy.

-The White House says it will use the SelectUSA program to make job-creating foreign investment a priority at its embassies overseas.
-The focus initially would be on 32 key regional markets that already account for 90 percent of foreign investment in the United States.
+The White House said it would use its SelectUSA program to make job-creating foreign investment a priority at its embassies overseas.
+It said the focus first would be on 32 key regional markets that already account for 90 percent of foreign investment in the U.S.

-During the gathering, Mr. Obama cited numerous foreign companies that have opened U.S. operations.
-He said he wants foreign business executives to know there is "no better place in the world to do business" than the United States.
+In a speech at the gathering, Mr. Obama cited numerous foreign companies that have already opened U.S. operations.
+He told the group he wants foreign business executives to know there is "no better place in the world to do business" than the U.S.

 "History shows over the last two centuries that when you bet on America, that bet pays off."